rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 However, you do need to take care of getting the types right.
 The type of the value in the `args` map needs to match the constructor parameter type; otherwise, you’ll get an `IllegalArgumentException` at runtime.
 This is particularly important for numeric types: you need to know whether the parameter takes an `Int`, a `Long`, a `Double`, or another primitive type, and to convert the numeric value coming from JSON to the correct type.
 To do that, you use the `KParameter.type` property.

 The type conversion works through the same `ValueSerializer` interface used for custom serialization.
-If a property doesn’t have an `@CustomSerializer` annotation, you retrieve a standard implementation based on its type.
+If a property doesn't have an `@CustomSerializer` annotation, you retrieve a standard implementation based on its type.

 To do so, you can provide a small function `serializerForType` that provides the mapping between a `KType` and the corresponding builtin `ValueSerializer` objects.
 To obtain a runtime representation of the types JKid knows about—`Byte`, `Int`, `Boolean` and so on—you can use the `typeOf<>()` function to return their respective `KType` instances: